History of Native Americans in the United States: American Revolution

-Frontier warfare during the American Revolution was particularly brutal, with noncombatants suffering greatly.
+Frontier warfare during the American Revolutionary War was particularly brutal, with noncombatants suffering greatly.
 Both sides committed numerous atrocities and destroyed villages and food supplies to reduce the ability of people to fight, as in frequent raids in the Mohawk Valley and central New York.
-The largest of these expeditions was the Sullivan Expedition of 1779, in which American colonial troops destroyed more than 40 Iroquois villages in order to neutralize Iroquois raids.
+The largest of these expeditions was the Sullivan Expedition of 1779, in which American troops destroyed more than 40 Iroquois villages in order to neutralize Iroquois raids.
 The expedition failed to have the desired effect: Native American activity became even more determined.

-The British made peace with the Americans in the Treaty of Paris (1783), through which they ceded vast Native American territories to the United States without informing or consulting with the Native Americans.
+The British made peace with the United States in the Treaty of Paris.
+Native Americans were not a party to the treaty.
+The British ceded vast Native American territories to the United States without consulting or even informing the Native Americans.
 Within the Peace Treaty of Paris of 1783, no mention of Indigenous peoples or their rights were made.
-The United States initially treated the Native Americans who had fought as allies with the British as a conquered people who had lost their lands.
+The United States initially treated the Native Americans who had fought as allies with the British as a conquered peoples who had lost their lands.
 Although most members of the Iroquois tribes went to Canada with the Loyalists, others tried to stay in New York and western territories to maintain their lands.
 The state of New York made a separate treaty with Iroquois nations and put up for sale 5000000 acre of land that had previously been their territories.
 The state established small reservations in western New York for the remnant peoples.